 But as the famous saying goes “Prevention is better than cure”, we need to make sure that we follow it in our digital life too.

-So make sure your Mac and the installed antivirus is up to date and also make sure that you will be careful while opening suspicious emails.
+So make sure your Mac and the installed antivirus are up to date and also make sure that you will be careful while opening suspicious emails.

 This way you will always keep your Mac clean and safe.